 The children will be taught Foundation subjects through a topic approach, supported with trips and visits.
 We seek opportunities to enrich our topics, with artists and visitors who work alongside staff and children to foster creative learning in and outside the classroom.

-A library service is offered to all children.
+A library service is offered to Key Stage 1 children.
 Books are exchanged weekly.
-This service is provided with the aid of voluntary help from parents.

 There are also two Book Fairs open to parents - one which coincides with World Book Day.